francescmarti00/dmu-multimedia/md/PouchDB-lab2.md

 This task will have you creating a simple system to save data between sessions.
 To create and manage that data store we’re going to use PouchDB, an open source JavaScript database manager.
 PouchDB saves its data to local storage for persistence between sessions, and can optionally sync to a server-based database.
 This means that it saves its data in the browser.
 If you load the same site on a different computer, or even a different browser on the same computer, it will have its own instance of the database.
 This is quite limiting, but makes it simpler to explore the basics of using a database.

-Using this we’re going to create a system for saving data xxxx.
+Using this we’re going to create a system to add the details and feedback of a user to the database using a form.

 ## Installing PouchDB